robric/wiki-contrail-controller/OpenContrail-Internal-Services.md

 #### Zookeeper
 * Read: None
 * Write: Register, first register, first being active.
 A callback is invoked if it is active.
-All other instances of schema transformer are passive and stuck at callback.
+All other instances of svc-monitor are passive and stuck at callback.
 Once the active one is down, one of the passive will be waked up by callback.

 #### Cassandra
 * Read: On startup to rebuild internal state from previous run, Ongoing reads of objects on message updates.